pgn127/AWSDeploymentAnalysis/README.md

 	cd mongodb/
 	./bin/mongo

-If these commands not regonized or an error occurs, make sure Mongo binaries are installed by running:

-	export PATH=<mongodb-install-directory>/bin:$PATH

-Finally, cd into your cloned folder and then run the following command:

-	sudo pip3 install -r requirements.txt

-To populate the database, run the following while two sessions of mongod :
+To populate the database,  cd into the cve-search repository you cloned earlier and run the following while two sessions of mongod :

+	cd cve-search/
  	./sbin/db_mgmt.py -p
 	./sbin/db_mgmt_cpe_dictionary.py
 	./sbin/db_updater.py -c

+These commands may take a while, but you should see the progress in your mongod terminal
 # CVE-Portal
 ## Installation prerequisites: